Coronavirus crisis: Why sale of liquor matters to state? Which state collects more in revenue?

 New Delhi, May 06: As the central and state government began to ease of restrictions in the third phase of the nationwide lockdown, several pictures of peole standing in long queues outside liquor stores came to light.
 Also, the Delhi government announced a 70 per cent hike in the price of liquor across categories in the capital, starting Tuesday.

-It can be seen thta the manufacture and sale of liquor is one of the major sources of their revenue, and the reopening the sale of liquor comes at a time when the states have been struggling to fill their coffers amid the disruption on account of the lockdown.
+It can be seen that the manufacture and sale of liquor is one of the major sources of their revenue, and the reopening the sale of liquor comes at a time when the states have been struggling to fill their coffers amid the disruption on account of the lockdown.

 Dharavi reports 33 more coronavirus cases